-A limited liability company (GK) is one type of corporate entity under the Companies Act.
+A limited liability company (GK) is one of the types of corporate entities under the Companies Act.
 In some respects, it is similar to an LLC in the United States; however, it is not itself a pass-through entity for tax purposes.
-When a GK is used as an asset investment vehicle, typically an investor leverages its investment by third-party loans and makes its own investment in the GK through a contractual anonymous partnership (TK) arrangement.
+When a GK is used as an asset investment vehicle, typically an investor leverages its investment by third-party loans and makes its own investment in the GK through a contractual anonymous partnership

+(TK) arrangement.
 The TK arrangement is a bilateral (not multilateral) contractual partnership relationship created for the investment purposes by the TK interest holder, called the TK investor.
 The other party to the contract is called the TK operator.
 Under the GK-TK structure, the TK operator is the GK.
 A TK arrangement qualifies for favourable tax treatment if the TK investor is a passive investor with minimal control over the management of the GK and the contributed funds under the arrangement.
 If the TK arrangement qualifies, the GK is permitted to deduct distributions to the TK investor from its taxable profits in addition to deducting debt payments.
-This tax-efficient combination of a GK and a TK arrangement is called a GK-TK structure.
+This taxefficient combination of a GK and a TK arrangement is called a GK-TK structure.

 Typically, a GK-TK structure has been used to make investments in trust beneficial interests in real estate, and loans backed by real estate.
-If a GK holds real estate directly, by raising funds from TK investors, it will generally be subject to a licensing requirement under the REJEA.
+If a GK holds real estate directly, by raising funds from TK investors, it will generally be subject to a licensing requirement under the Real Estate Specified Joint Enterprise Act (the REJEA).
 Therefore, the GK-TK structure has usually been structured to invest in trust beneficial interests in real estate, not in real estate itself.
-An exemption from the licensing requirement under the REJEA (newly introduced in 2013) allows the GK-TK structure to invest in real estate itself if certain requirements are satisfied.
+A newly introduced exemption from the licensing requirement under the REJEA (discussed in Section VII, infra) will allow the GK-TK structure to invest into real estate itself, if certain requirements are satisfied.

-A GK-TK structure that is used to invest in a trust beneficial interest in real estate will subject the GK to the strict registration requirement under the Financial Instruments and Exchange Law (FIEL), unless an exception applies.
+A GK-TK structure that is used to invest in a trust beneficial interest in real estate will subject the GK to the strict registration requirement under the Financial Instruments and Exchange Law (the FIEL), unless an exception applies.
 One of the exceptions available under the FIEL is the QII exemption, which essentially requires that:

-- a there is at least one qualified institutional investor (QII) under the FIEL among the TK investors (the requirements to qualify as a QII are now stricter after the amendment to the relevant cabinet order and cabinet office ordinance under the FIEL, which became effective on March 1, 2016); - b the number of non-QII TK investors (if any) is 49 or less (non-QIIs are limited to certain categories after the March 1, 2016 amendment to the relevant cabinet order and cabinet office ordinance under the FIEL, while there were no limitations imposed on non-QIIs before the amendment); - c none of the TK investors is a disqualified investor as detailed in the FIEL; and - d the GK, as the operator of the TK arrangement, files with the government authority a notification regarding the QII exemption (the requirements for the notification to be filed by the GK are now more complex, compared to the previous simple requirements).
+- a there is at least one qualified institutional investor (QII) under the FIEL among the TK investors; - b the number of non-QII TK investors (if any) is 49 or less; - c none of the TK investors is a disqualified investor as detailed in the FIEL; and - d the GK, as the operator of the TK arrangement, files with the government authority a simple notification regarding the QII exemption.